COVID-19 updates & ways VSAC can help

 At VSAC, we understand that there's a lot to consider when choosing a loan.
 Parents and students need to decide how much to borrow, what type of loan to get, and what lender to use.
 Making sense of all these details can be overwhelming.

 We want to make it easier for you.
 Our goal is to help students and parents better understand their choices so they borrow only what they need and reduce their cost of borrowing.

-To help you make the best financial decisions for your family, VSAC is holding a webinar on Tuesday, June 22, from 6-7 pm on how to choose education loans, featuring a panel of Vermont financial aid experts: Marilyn Cargill, vice president of VSAC’s financial aid services, research and marketing; Greg Davis, director of financial aid at Champlain College and past president of the Vermont Association of Financial Aid Administrators; and Deborah Lessor, VSAC manager of private loan origination (and the parent of 5 students who have attended and successfully paid for college!).
+To help you make the best financial decisions for your family, VSAC held a webinar on Tuesday, June 22, from 6-7 pm on how to choose education loans, featuring a panel of Vermont financial aid experts: Marilyn Cargill, vice president of VSAC’s financial aid services, research and marketing; Greg Davis, director of financial aid at Champlain College and past president of the Vermont Association of Financial Aid Administrators; and Deborah Lessor, VSAC manager of private loan origination (and the parent of 5 students who have attended and successfully paid for college!).

 - the differences between federal loans, private loans & loans made by schools